TosbackCgusBridge-Bot/CGUs-versions/Blair/Privacy Policy.md

 **Links To Other Websites**

-Please remember that this Privacy and Security Policy applies only to the Blair not to the other Orchard Brands family of related companies.
-The other Orchard Brands family of companies have their own privacy policies which may differ from this Privacy and Security Policy.
+Please remember that this Privacy and Security Policy applies only to the Blair not to the other Bluestem Brands, Inc. family of related companies.
+The other Bluestem Brands, Inc. family of companies have their own privacy policies which may differ from this Privacy and Security Policy.
 In addition, our websites may include links that take you to other websites for outside business partners, vendors and advertisers.
 These third party websites have separate privacy and data collection practices.
 We have no control over such websites, and are not responsible or liable for the privacy practices or information-gathering practices of other entities or websites.